Living Inside the Meltdown

-In October 2008, Iceland went from being one of the wealthiest countries in the world to being one of the poorest, within the space of about two weeks.
-During those sensational few days, regular citizens stood by helplessly and watched as Iceland’s three large commercial banks folded and Iceland’s currency, the króna, plummeted in value, eventually becoming worthless outside of Iceland.
+In October 2008, Iceland went from being one of the wealthiest countries in the world to being one of the poorest, within the space of some two weeks.
+During those sensational few days, regular citizens stood by helplessly and watched as Iceland’s three large commercial banks collapsed and Iceland’s currency, the króna, plummeted in value, eventually becoming worthless outside of Iceland.

 Living Inside the Meltdown is the first published collection of interviews with ordinary people about their experiences of Iceland’s economic meltdown.